mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

  * You can store an unlimited number of content properties against a piece of content but each property can have no more than 32kB of JSON data stored in it.
- * Content properties can be modified by all addons in the system and exist in a global namespace.
-It is recommended that you namespace then entity property keys for the properties that you wish to be specific to your addon.
+ * Content properties can be modified by all add-ons in the system and exist in a global namespace.
+It is recommended that you namespace then entity property keys for the properties that you wish to be specific to your add-on.
 This also means that you should avoid storing unencrypted sensitive data in entity properties.
  * Content properties can only be modified as a logged in user.
  * The value stored in each property must be in valid JSON format.